Sylver-Icy/Tiny_NSFW_Classifier/README.md

 - The model is trained on a tiny dataset (~1000 lines).
 It is not production ready.
 - The purpose is to **learn, experiment, and explore** — not to judge humanity.
 - Yes, you can build something better with transformers.
-This is intentionally simple.It's my first ml model soooooo....
+This is intentionally simple.

 ---